 According to California laws, property owners are responsible for keeping their property safe for visitors.
 They must show a duty of care, which involves keeping their guests out of harm’s way.
 They should fix hazards, actively look for new hazards, and warn guests of present dangers.

 If someone appears on your property uninvited but with good reason, they still deserve duty of care.
 However, the owner’s standard of care is lower.
 They do not need to search for hazards of which they are unaware.
-Typically, the guests protected under this law is salespeople and surveyors.
+Typically, the guests protected under this law are salespeople and surveyors.

 But premises liability law only applies to invited guests or licensees on the property.
 For example, customers or guests welcomed into a home are entitled to a duty of care.
 Therefore, trespassers on a property are not entitled to such treatment.
 A burglar can’t sue a homeowner for falling on a patch of ice.
 The exception is children who trespass; they deserve the same standard of care as uninvited individuals.